Kent Devereaux: President of Goucher College (2019-)

+At Goucher College, Devereaux has overseen several initiatives and changes, including the institution’s response to the COVID-19 pandemic.
+He led the development of a strategic plan for the college, called “Cultivating Global Changemakers,” which focuses on student success, global education, and inclusivity.
+He also led the creation of a campus master plan for the development of the campus, with a focus on sustainability and accessibility.
+It is the college’s first campus master plan in almost 30 years.

+Since Devereaux has become president, Goucher College has joined the Liberal Arts College Racial Equity Leadership Alliance as a founding member, and the college has launched the Hallowed Ground Project to study the history of slavery on the campus.

 Music

 As a composer and director, Devereaux's work includes collaborations with artists from around the world and performances at Chicago's Steppenwolf Theatre and the Walker Arts Center.
 He has been a recipient of grants from the National Endowment for the Arts the National Endowment for the Humanities, and the Rockefeller Foundation, among others.

 Personal life

 Devereaux is married to documentary film editor Jan Sutcliffe, whom he met in Chicago shortly after finishing graduate school.
-They have one son, Daniel who lives in New York.
+They had one son, Daniel Gallegos, who died in July of 2023 from a drug overdose.